fluturecode/token-swap/README.md

 ### Tests

+The tests in this repository are broken up as follows:

+1. `upload-json.test.ts`: Uploads images to Arweave

+2. `create-assets.test.ts`: Creates & mints new asset tokens

-The tests in this repository are straightforward tests of each instruction we just covered from the program.
+3. `main.test.ts`: straightforward tests of each instruction we just covered from the program.

-1. Initialize the Liquidity Pool by creating the `LiquidityPool` PDA
+    - Initialize the Liquidity Pool by creating the `LiquidityPool` PDA

-2. Fund the Liquidity Pool with some tokens of varying assets, so we have some diversity
+    - Fund the Liquidity Pool with some tokens of varying assets, so we have some diversity

-3. Run some random swaps!
+    - Run some random swaps!

 ### UI